The Greater Lovell Land Trust (GLLT) is a 501(c) (3) non-profit land conservation organization established in 1985 to:

-Our Objective: to permanently protect all the lands and waters that define our communities and enrich our quality of life.
+to protect the lands and waters that define our communities and enrich our quality of life.

 - We own 2,548 acres with developed public access on several of 16 properties.
 See GLLT Preserves for trail maps, brochures and descriptions.

-- We also hold conservation easements on 36 privately owned lands for a total of 2,488 acres.
-It is important to note that lands under conservation easement are private and public access is a right of the owner to allow or restrict.
+- We also hold conservation easements that total 2,488 acres on 36 privately owned lands.
+Lands under conservation easement are private.
+Public access is a right of the owner to allow or restrict.
 Please respect private property rights.